ArminJo/ServoEasing/README.md

 <br/>

 # Initial movement of Servo
-**Servos are buld to reach the target position as fast as possible.**
+**Servos are build to reach the target position as fast as possible.**
 To achieve slow movement, this library gradually adjusts the target position, and the servo attempts to respond to these changes as quickly as possible.
 This creates the appearance of slow movement even when the servo reacts very quickly.<br/>
 Initially, after powering on, the software has no information about the actual servo position!<br/>